Josh-XT/AGiXT/docs/Plugins/PROMPTS.md

 ## Building Prompts for Plugin System

 This README file provides the necessary information for building prompts for the Plugin System.
+See also [Prompts](../Concepts/PROMPT.md)
 ### Plugin Overview

 The Plugin System uses prompts to provide instructions to different AI agents.
 Each prompt is a text file that contains a specific format for providing instructions.
 There are four types of prompts that the Plugin System uses.
 They are as follows: